Caca-XP/Realm-of-Feasts/README.md

 2. Read the instructions displayed
 3. Read the options displayed
 4. Choose one of the options to begin interacting with the application.
-5. Iteract with app to enjoy the quest of finding a fantastical recipe
+5. Interact with the app to enjoy the quest of finding a fantastical recipe

 ## Testing
- The application was tested using Unit Tests.The tests can be found in the RealmOfFeastsTest folder in the tests directory.
+ The application was tested using Unit Tests.
+The tests can be found in the RealmOfFeastsTest folder in the tests directory.

 # Version History

 ## Alpha
 Basic functionality of the App.

-Released on:
+Released on: 29.08.2024

-Tag:
+Tag: Alpha.2

-Release:
+Release: Alpha Version

 ## Beta
 Currently Unreleased